basileus91/calculator/ASSUMPTIONS.md

 5. **RandomNumberService** for generating random number
 6. **rand()** function to handle random number generation
 7. I divided the main display in two in order to show current operation and past operations.

+Notes:
+Steps to run in order to see the results:
+Please run the app as per Readme instructions
+Do operation between numbers, after each operation please press AC Rand will make a request to get a Rand number